 Repeat side wall steps for the other two shelves.
 You’re almost done with this part.

-Insert your pocket hole plugs into the back wall pocket holes, if you want.
-(Use a little wood glue.)
+Insert your pocket hole plugs into the back wall pocket holes.

 With the angle irons painted and completely dry, it’s time to drill some holes so we can mount our shelves easily.